openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 - You can click **Reset** to return the review status to “Awaiting acknowledgement” if the reviewer mistakenly withdraws or declines the review.
 - Edit the review settings (due date, review type, review form).
 - Rate the reviewer.
-The reviewers’ average ratings will be visible when selecting them for review.
+The reviewers' average ratings will be visible when selecting them for review.
 - Withdraw the review.
 - Delete the review.
 - If you have admin permissions, you can edit the review details in Admin.